simvux/lumina-legacy/README.md

 ## Introduction
-Leaf's a work-in-progress programming language focused on efficiency of writing, readability, simplicity and performance.
+Leaf's a work-in-progress programming language focused on efficiency of writing, error readability, simplicity and performance.

 ## Full Design
 ```haskell